redhat-et/models-aas/README.md

   - [MisMistral-7B-Instruct-v0.3](./deployment/model_serving/mistral-vllm-raw.yaml)
   - [Nomic-embed-text-v1.5](./deployment/model_serving/nomic-embed-raw.yaml)

+#### Automatically with GitOps

+We have shared a repository with the different configurations we use to manage our own OpenShift AI cluster through GitOps.
+In [this folder](https://github.com/rh-aiservices-bu/rhoaibu-cluster/tree/dev/components/configs/maas/model-serving/base) of the repository you will find the YAML files used to create the different InferenceService instances we use to serve models.

 ### Red Hat SSO

 In this example we are using Red Hat SSO as the authentication backend for the 3scale Developer Portal.
 Other backends are supported if you prefer (Github and Auth0).